Will my wireless link reach where I need it to?

 Wireless system designers start to calculate how much link loss is achievable with the help of this equation:

 The goal when designing a wireless system is for the received power level to be higher than the minimum sensitivity of the receiver with a sufficient safety margin.
 The challenge is to limit how much link loss eats into the system’s safety margin, which requires selecting the elements of the equation that affect how loud the system ‘shouts’ and how hard it ‘listens’.
-If you increase E3 - Will my wireless link reach where I need it to? for instance E6 - Will my wireless link reach where I need it to? the allowable link loss can go up.
+If you increase for instance the allowable link loss can go up.
 It’s a balancing act that requires expert calculation and system calibration.

 The physics involved